10 things to know about the US midterm elections

 Under what conditions can Democrats begin the procedure of impeaching President Donald Trump?

-To begin the impeachment procedure, Democrats need to get a majority, primarily in the House of Representatives, and better - in both houses.
-The impeachment process is very complex, but in short, the House of Representatives is the prosecutor and the Senate is the jury.
-So, the initiative comes precisely from the Chamber.
-If there is no support for this process in the Senate - subject to a republican majority - then there is no point in starting this process either.
-And, of course, to start the impeachment procedure, you must have serious grounds - violation of the law.
+To begin impeachment proceedings, Democrats need to gain a majority, first of all in the House of Representatives, and better yet, in both chambers.
+The impeachment process is very complex, but in short, the House of Representatives acts as the prosecutor and the Senate acts as the jury.
+So, the initiative comes from the Chamber.
+If there is no support for this process in the Senate - provided there is a Republican majority - then there is no point in starting this process either.
+And, of course, to begin impeachment proceedings, you must have serious grounds - a violation of the law.

 However, even with one chamber of Congress, Democrats can significantly increase pressure on the administration, initiating various investigations and hearings.